Paprika vs Cayenne: Heat, Color, Uses

 Attribute Paprika Pepper Cayenne Pepper

-Scoville (SHU) 0–1K 30K–50K
+Scoville evidence 0-1K SHU 30K-50K SHU

 Heat Tier Medium Hot

-vs Jalapeño 6× hotter
+vs Jalapeño n/a 6x hotter

 Species C. annuum C. annuum

-Origin Hungary French Guiana
+Origin Hungary Cayenne, French Guiana (namesake)

 The gap here is staggering.
-Paprika sits in the mild pepper classification at 0-1,000 SHU, which means most paprika you buy delivers essentially zero heat — it's selected and processed specifically to minimize capsaicin.
+Paprika sits in the mild pepper classification at 0-1,000 SHU, which means most paprika you buy delivers essentially zero heat, it's selected and processed specifically to minimize capsaicin.
 Cayenne lands firmly in the hot spice intensity zone at 30,000-50,000 SHU.

 To put that in perspective using a familiar benchmark: a smoked chipotle typically runs around 2,500-8,000 SHU.
 Cayenne is roughly 6-20 times hotter than chipotle, depending on where each falls in their respective ranges.
-Paprika doesn't even register on that comparison — it's closer to bell pepper territory than anything remotely spicy.
+Paprika doesn't even register on that comparison, it's closer to bell pepper territory than anything remotely spicy.

 The heat character differs too.
 Cayenne's burn is sharp and immediate, hitting the front of the mouth and spreading quickly.
-It's the kind of heat tied to TRPV1 molecular activation — a clean, fast signal that fades within a few minutes.
-Paprika's negligible capsaicin means you get none of that response; any warmth you perceive from paprika is psychological, not chemical.
+It's the kind of heat tied to TRPV1 molecular activation - a clean, fast signal that fades within a few minutes.
+Paprika's negligible capsaicin means you get none of that response.
+Any warmth you perceive from paprika is psychological, not chemical.

-Hot paprika does exist — some Hungarian varieties reach 1,000 SHU — but even that ceiling sits 30 times below cayenne's floor.
+Hot paprika does exist, some Hungarian varieties reach 1,000 SHU, but even that ceiling sits 30 times below cayenne's floor.
 These two spices are not interchangeable on heat grounds under any circumstances.
 Substituting one for the other in equal quantities would either leave a dish completely flat or blow it out entirely.

 Paprika Pepper